TobyL98/RP1_m-z_speciesidentify/README.md

 ```
 **Option 2 - Conda**

-Unfortunately the packae is not available in conda.
+Unfortunately the package is not available in conda.
 However a conda environment is installed using the yaml file.
 ```
 conda env create -f  species_identify.yml
 ```